 Overactive Bladder (OAB).
 Our lead product candidate for OAB is TD-6301.
 We initiated the first Phase 1 clinical trial of TD-6301 in December 2003.
 We plan to initiate additional Phase 1 clinical trials in 2004.
 According to IMS Health, the market for medicines to treat OAB in the United States, Japan and Europe was approximately \$1.5 billion in 2003.

 Other Programs.
-In addition, we have three other programs in preclinical studies in the areas of asthma and COPD (including our long-acting muscarinic antagonist program that GSK has exercised its opt-in right to under the strategic alliance), gastrointestinal disease and anesthesia.
+In addition, we have three other programs in preclinical studies in the areas of asthma and COPD, gastrointestinal disease and anesthesia.
 The seventh program, in the areas of asthma and COPD, is in the lead-optimization stage.